The Macrobiotic Experiment & Becoming Whole

 Macrobiotics also is about doing healthy things for your body, including eating three balanced meals a day, not eating three hours before bedtime, getting exercise, chewing your food well, eating reasonable portions, and — actually sitting down and taking your time to eat!

-I think that these practices are very important and I have definitely been neglecting them.
-This is going to be the hard part for me.
 Her story is truly inspiring and I can’t wait to share my thoughts on her book with you all.
 It was an absolute pleasure to read.
 Bobby is going to play along and eat my macrobiotic meals as well.
 He loves Japanese food and the macrobiotic diet incorporates a lot of the food he had growing up (his mom is Japanese).
 What have you heard about macrobiotics?
 Would you try it?

 My review of Becoming Whole: